hanggrian/IIT-CS425/assignments/homework1_3.md

 ![Screenschot for answer 21.](https://github.com/hendraanggrian/IIT-CS425/raw/assets/sailing-db/21.png)

+## Problem 22

-## 22. Create a new tuple for the boat named "Nino" which has fee 150, BID 110, and is in Fish Hoek.
+> Create a new tuple for the boat named "Nino" which has fee 150, BID 110, and is in Fish Hoek.

 ```sql
 INSERT INTO Boats VALUES('Nino', 110, 150, 'Fish Hoek');